cpske/ISP/assignment/ku-polls/iteration3.md

            count += 1
    ```

-- *Effcient*: Create a query to select the votes you want, and count them!
+- *Efficient*: Create a query to select the votes you want, and count them!
 The work is done by the database without returning a lot of data or creating a lot of Vote objects.
    ```python
    # count the votes for some_choice
    count = Vote.objects.filter(choice=some_choice).count()